sudhii1991/opscruise-helm/README.md

 ```

 #### Credentials
-You should have received couple of yaml files opscruise-values.yaml and aws-values.yaml (`oc-environment.env`)
+You should have received couple of yaml files `opscruise-values.yaml` and `aws-values.yaml`
-add you aws credentials in the aws-values.yaml
+add your aws credentials in the aws-values.yaml

 ### Installing the Chart